 - Did you bring the CBD?
 If not, you might as well just turn around

-Receptra CBD oil can complement the holiday travel experience by restoring homeostasis (balance in the body) and helping you to stay focused and relaxed.
-CBD can also be applied topically to help with acute discomfort.
+CBD oil can complement the holiday travel experience by restoring homeostasis (balance in the body) and helping you to stay focused and relaxed.
+Body butter with CBD can also be applied topically to help with acute discomfort.

-Both the Receptra Targeted Topical and various tincture concentrations are easy to travel with and can even fly with you domestically to most places.
-We recommend keeping your Receptra CBD product in your carry on so you have them with you on the long flights or when turbulence kicks in or the dude next to you won’t shut up and you need to take the edge off.
+Both targeted topicals and various tincture concentrations are easy to travel with and can even fly with you domestically to most places.
+We recommend keeping your CBD product in your carry on so you have them with you on the long flights or when turbulence kicks in or the dude next to you won’t shut up and you need to take the edge off.

 - Remember that you are coming back to whatever you left